jbradach/quick-lemp/README.md

 ## quick-lemp
-Scripts to quickly install a LEMP stack with Nginx, uWSGI, and MariaDB 10.1 (drop-in replacement for MySQL) on Ubuntu.
+Scripts to quickly install a LEMP stack with a recent stable version of Nginx, uWSGI, and MariaDB 10.1 (drop-in replacement for MySQL) on Ubuntu.
 Full version also provides some initial server configuration for fresh Ubuntu installs.

-Deploys a sample Flask app to help get you started.
+Deploys a sample Flask app for testing.

-### Scripts
+### Script Versions
 __Core__ - Just installs the LEMP stack
   * Installs and configures Nginx, uWSGI in Emperor Mode, and MariaDB.
   * Includes virtualenv and pip.